Crete travel guide & 25 photos to feed your wanderlust

 Off the beaten path in rural Crete

-As I said in the previous section, Crete enjoys a stunning combination of sea and rural landscape.
-Driving through Crete is a beautiful experience, even though the roads are not in the best possible condition.
+As I mentioned in the previous section, Crete boasts a stunning combination of sea and rural landscapes.
+Driving through Crete is a beautiful experience, despite the roads not being in the best possible condition.
 The seaside is what most tourists see, but if you want to really understand what Crete is all about, you should also visit some of the traditional villages in the mountains.

 The photos of Crete that you might have seen before your journey were probably all about the sandy beaches.
-However, Crete’s wildlife and landscape are mainly a thing that lies off the beaten path.
+However, Crete’s wildlife and landscape are largely off the beaten path.

 A travel guide to Crete (& more photos)